Bioarchaeology and Human Evolution

 6 ECTS; 1º Ano, Anual, 8,0 T + 4,0 PL + 4,0 TP + 24,0 S

-The students should be able to identify the main bones of the human skeleton, to interpret the human bones in archaeological contexts, be familiar and interpret the major events of the human evolutionay history and the human natural history.
+The students should be able to identify the main bones of the human skeleton: cranial e postcranial skeleton, anatomical terminology; to interpret the human bones in archaeological contexts: minimum number of individuals, sex and age at death estimation, stature and paleopathology; be be familiar and know how to interpret the major events of the human evolutionay history: hominines, African origins, and events of out of Africa, and the human natural history and phylogenetic relations: Homo sapiens, Homo neanderthalensis and Denisovans.

 Inroduction to human osteology.